Use case

 Common questions

-Does LoadStrike publicly document Playwright support?
+Does LoadStrike document Playwright support?

 Yes.
-The public site includes a Playwright UI load guide that explains how Playwright-driven browser work fits into the same transaction-aware scenario model.
+The site includes a Playwright UI load guide that explains how Playwright-driven browser work fits into the same transaction-aware scenario model.

 Does LoadStrike also document Selenium support?

 Yes.
-The public site also includes a Selenium UI load guide so teams can see the same browser-journey model with Selenium WebDriver.
+The site also includes a Selenium UI load guide so teams can see the same browser-journey model with Selenium WebDriver.

 Why keep browser work inside the same runtime?